 Communicate With Your Kids About Climate Change

-With Al Gore's Nobel Peace Prize and new news stories appearing daily, awareness of climate change is at a record high.
+With new news stories appearing daily, awareness of climate change is at a record high.
 But do your kids really understand the issue?
 Here's how to explain this challenging topic.

 For Kids Under 8